zhenshan-bing/zhenshan-bing.github.io/_pages/test.md

 ---
 layout: test
-permalink: /test/
+permalink: /press/
-title: test
+title: press
 nav: true
 nav_order: 4
-cv_pdf: example_pdf.pdf
 ---

+Our Science Robotics paper has been covered by many media